Google RCS vs. Apple Messages for Business

 Both channels can be easily integrated into your existing systems via API.

-If API integration isn’t ideal for your business, you can always access these channels through a conversational experience platform, like Infobip’s.
-You can offer customers enriched end-to-end experiences using the following tools:
+If API integration isn’t ideal for your business, you can always access these channels through a conversational experience platform, like Infobip’s CXOP (Conversational Experience Orchestration Platform).
+With CXOP, you can connect, orchestrate, and optimize every conversation, whether marketing, support, or sales, across RBM, AMB, and all your preferred channels.

 It’s important to note that Apple requires brands to use a chatbot to send messages to end-users, so that they can ensure they are getting the best possible experience over AMB.